I Should Be So Lucky: Critical reception

 Retrospectively, in 2021, British magazine Classic Pop ranked it number 11 in their list of "Top 40 Stock Aitken Waterman songs".
 In 2024, the same magazine ranked the song at number 17 in its list of "Top 40 Kylie Minogue songs", describing it as a SAW "squeaky clean confection".
 In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's 56th best song (out of 183), adding that "the peppy overproduction masks a melancholy yearning...
 Those diva-ish adlibs at the end are hilariously thin, but that's just part of the charm".
+In 2025, Thomas Edward of Smooth Radio ranked the song seventh in his list of "Stock Aitken Waterman's 15 greatest songs, ranked".

 The song was also known to many in the late 1980s and early 1990s as one of Minogue's signature songs, which many critics entering the song on their best track or worst track list.
 And additionally, in 2011, "I Should Be So Lucky" was added to the National Film and Sound Archive of Australia's Sounds of Australia registry for songs of "cultural, historical and aesthetic significance and relevance".
 "I Should Be So Lucky" later appeared on seven of Kylie's hit compilations including Greatest Hits (1992), Ultimate Kylie (2004), and Step Back in Time: The Definitive Collection (2019).
 The song won the Highest-Selling Single award at the 3rd annual ARIA Awards.